Hugo Mirault

 Augusta University, Augusta, GA, USA

 I am a Ph.D. student in the School of Computer and Cyber Sciences at Augusta University in Georgia, USA, since 2024.
-I am also a Graduate Research Assistant in the school.
+I am also a Graduate Research Assistant in the school under the supervision of Dr. Peter Robinson.

-My research focuses on distributed algorithms, with a particular interest in the consensus problem in synchronous systems.
-Currently, my work explores complexity trade-offs in a resource-constrained model called the sleeping model (First introduced by here), where the goal is to design a distributed protocol while players (or nodes) choose either to be awake or asleep (active or inactive).
-Then we try to provide time-optimal but also highly efficient in terms of energy consumption algorithms.
-I am generally interested in the foundations of theoretical computer science, including complexity theory and the analysis of distributed protocols.
+My research focuses on distributed algorithms and fault-tolerent computing, with a particular interest in the consensus problem in synchronous systems.
+I work currently on complexity efficient algorithms the sleeping model.
+In this model, players (or nodes) can choose to be either awake (active) or asleep (inactive, and may loose any incoming messages).
+We try to provide time-optimal but also efficient in terms of energy consumption algorithms to solve consensus problem and its variations.
+I am more generally interested in the foundations of theoretical computer science, including complexity theory and the analysis of distributed protocols.

 This website serves as a central hub for my research activities.
-You can find a list of my publications, current projects, and occasionally, posts about topics that I find interesting.
+You can also find a list of my publications.